 Ruth L. Kirschstein National Research Service Award, NRSA, institutional research training grants, training grants, eligibility, training program director, principal investigator, research training program, degree requirements, predoctoral training, postdoctoral training, short-term research training, pre-baccalaureate training, citizenship

 A domestic, non-profit public or private organization may apply for a grant to support a research training program in a specified area(s) of research.
 Support for predoctoral, postdoctoral, or a combination of trainees may be requested.
 (Specific program announcements should be consulted for ICThe NIH organizational component responsible for a particular grant program or set of activities.
 The terms "NIH IC," or "awarding IC" are used throughout this document to designate a point of contact for advice and interpretation of grant requirements and to establish the focal point for requesting necessary prior approvals or changes in the terms and conditions of award. guidelines.)
 Support for short-term training positions for students in health-professional degree programs also may be requested as indicated in Short-Term Research Training in this subsection.
-Each applicant institution must submit an application using the research training forms and instructions (see Application Requirements and Receipt Dates in this subsection).
+Each applicant institution must submit an application using the research training forms and instructions (see Application Requirements and Due Dates in this subsection).

 Kirschstein-NRSA institutional research training grants may be made for research training in areas that fall within the missions of the NIH ICs.
 Applications that do not address these areas will be returned.
 An increased emphasis has been placed on the research training of physicians.
 The HHS Secretary is required by law, in taking into account the overall national needs for biomedical research personnel, to give special consideration to physicians who agree to undertake a minimum of 2 consecutive years of biomedical, behavioral, or clinical research training.